Summer Learning

 Elementary Enrichment Title I Camp

-The purpose of this year’s elementary camp is to provide students the opportunity to work with others to investigate and explore life science concepts through hands-on activities, collaboration, and inquiry.
+The purpose of this year’s elementary camp is to provide students the opportunity to work with others to investigate and explore life science concepts through hands-on activities, collaboration, inquiry, and analysis.

 GT students from Title 1 elementary campuses in grades 2 through 4.